rbmacd/frey/lab-aws/NETWORK_ACCESS.md

 ```

 The key is `AllowedIPs = 172.20.0.0/16` - this tells WireGuard to route containerlab traffic through the VPN.

+**Important:** Save your config as `wg0.conf` (or wg1.conf, wg2.conf, etc.).
+The filename must match a valid network interface name for `wg-quick` to work properly.
+Names like "wireguard-containerlab.conf" won't work because hyphens aren't valid in interface names.

 ## Verification Steps